osism/documentation/source/overview/service-architecture.rst

 .. note::

    It is possible to integrate other services.
-The support of an other service on request (info@osism.io).
+The support of an other service on request (info@betacloud-solutions.de).

 Logging & Monitoring
 ====================